 Phishing emails look like they come from a genuine company, such as your bank or building society, but they encourage you to enter or update your personal or security information so it can be accessed fraudulently.

-Remember - we'll never send you an email asking you to enter your details or follow a link.
+Remember - we'll never send you an email asking you to enter your details or linking you directly to Online Services.

 Suspicious phone calls

 If you're called unexpectedly by someone who says they're phoning about your Coventry account, ask for the caller's full name, job title and department.
 Then end the call and call us on 0800 121 8899.

 To be sure that the line is clear, use a different phone to call us, or call a friend before you call us.

 Remember, never give out your full password - we'll only ever ask you for selected characters from your password and Grid Card.